GeneralGilmar/ChessGameProject01/README.md

-I'm creating ChessGame for my practise and my development
+I'm creating ChessGame for my practise and my development with C#